 It is often the fear of the risks that keeps landlords from renting to college students.
 How about we consider some of the risks.

-Unwanted Pets.
 Just because your lease says “no pets” doesn’t necessarily mean that your college student won’t fall for that cute fluffy dog that quickly grows up to a couch tearing, claw scratching bulldog.
-Inexperience pet owners can often do more damage than the wild partier.
+Inexperienced pet owners can often do more damage than the wild partier.

 Benefits of Renting to College Students